 Each breast also contains blood vessels and vessels that transport lymph.
 Lymph is a fluid that travels through a network of channels called the lymphatic system and carries cells that help the body fight infections.
 The lymph vessels lead to the lymph nodes which are small, bean-shaped glands that are part of the infection-fighting lymphatic system.
 Lymph nodes are located in the armpits, above the collarbone, and in the chest.
 If a cancer has reached these nodes, it may mean that cancer cells have spread to other parts of the body.
 Lymph nodes are also found in many other parts of the body including inside the chest, abdominal cavity, and the groin.

-Breast development and function depend on the hormones estrogen and progesterone, which are produced in the ovaries.
+Breast development and function depend on hormones produced by the ovaries, namely estrogen and progesterone.
 Estrogen elongates the ducts and causes them to create side branches.
 Progesterone increases the number and size of the lobules in order to prepare the breast for nourishing a baby.
 After ovulation, progesterone makes the breast cells grow, and blood vessels enlarge and fill with blood.
 At this time, the breasts often become engorged with fluid and may be tender and swollen.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 2/11/2014...#8330